Elexa Bahr

-Elexa Marie Bahr Gutiérrez (born 26 May 1998) is a Colombian footballer who plays as a forward for Colombian Women's Football League club Deportivo Cali.
-Born in the United States to a Honduran father and a Colombian mother, she played for Honduras Under-20s before switching to play senior international football for Colombia.
+Elexa Marie Bahr Gutiérrez (born 16 May 1998) is a professional footballer who plays as a forward for Italian Serie A club Genoa.
+Born in the United States, she plays for the Colombia women's national team.
+She represented Colombia at the 2022 Copa América Femenina, where the Colombians finished as runner-up, as well as the 2023 FIFA Women's World Cup.
+She has previously represented Honduras at under-20 level.

 Club career

 High school and college career

 Bahr attended Buford High School in her hometown and the University of South Carolina in Columbia, South Carolina.

 Racing Féminas

 In 2020, Bahr signed a professional contract with Spanish club Racing Féminas, which currently plays in the Segunda División Pro; the second level of league competition for Spanish women's football.

 Deportivo Cali

 Elexa Bahr was announced as a reinforcement for Deportivo Cali ahead of the 2022 Copa Libertadores Femenina on August 25, 2022.
 She debuted on September 17 against Olimpia in the friendly tournament, Copa Ídolas 2022, with a goal.
 Her team went on to win the tournament in the final against Atlético Mineiro which also included the hometown rival, América de Cali.